cameraui/sdk/go/docs/api/manager.md

 	func (cm *CoreManager) GetServerAddresses() ([]string, error)

-GetServerAddresses returns the server addresses.
+GetServerAddresses returns the server addresses \(IP addresses the server is listening on\).

 <a name="CoreManager.OnEvent"></a>
 ### func \(\*CoreManager\) OnEvent